Discover more from System Design Newsletter

 They wrote the core backend services in Node.js (Nestjs).
 And used a static site generator.

-The graphs or statistics shown on their website were not processed on the server side.
-But offloaded to the browser.
-This allowed scaling with minimal resources.
+They didn’t process graphs or statistics shown on the server side.
+Instead offloaded it to the browser.
+And it allowed them to scale with minimal resources.

 Also they built the API server using API Gateway and EC2.
 It helped to reduce latency and improve performance compared to V1.